 Evensong at St Paul's Cathedral

 On Tuesday 26th June 2018, the National Churches Trust will be holding a special Evensong service of thanksgiving at 5pm for Friends and supporters.
-Our Vice Patron HRH The Duke of Gloucester KG GCVO will be attending, along with our joint President, His Grace the Archbishop of York and other high profile guests, Vice Presidents and Trustees.
+Our Vice Patron HRH The Duke of Gloucester KG GCVO will be attending, along with our joint President, His Grace the Archbishop of York and other high profile guests.

 We are fortunate to have been allocated reserved seating for supporters which will be issued on a first come first serve basis, so please book early to avoid disappointment.
-Tickets will be sent out nearer the time.
+Tickets will be sent out in early June.

 These events will raise funds for our charitable work supporting churches throughout the UK.

-We have an exciting range of events planned for 2018, including a tour of Matthew Byrne’s favourite Liverpool churches in August, a tour of South Downs churches in September, as well as a talk from writer and historian Hugh Sebag-Montefiore in November, as well as our annual Christmas Carol concert at St James's Piccadilly in December.
+We have an exciting range of events planned for 2018, including a tour of South Downs churches in September, a talk from writer and historian Hugh Sebag-Montefiore in November, as well as our annual Christmas Carol concert at St James's Piccadilly in December.